 We use your personal data for the following purposes:

-to communicate with you about your event or an event you are attending.
+- to communicate with you about your event or an event you are attending; and

 Where we hold your email address, we use this to contact you with information about our services that we think that you will be interested in.
 We will ask you for your consent and/or give you an opportunity to opt out of receiving such communications when we collect your information.
 You can change your mind at any time and object to receiving such communications by clicking the "Unsubscribe" link in each email.
 We also use telephone numbers that we hold to market and promote our services by telephone.
 We will screen against the Telephone Preference Service and Corporate Telephone Preference Service before we do this and you can let us know at any time that you don't want to receive further calls by telling the person who calls you.